Alex-MacLean/TheLegendOfHerobrine/.github/ISSUE_TEMPLATE/bug_report.md

  - OS: [e.g. Windows 11 64 bit] (If you are using GNU/Linux state the distro and kernel branch and version e.g. Arch Linux - 6.4.2-zen1-1-zen.
 Can easily be found in neofetch)
  - Java Version: [e.g. JRE 17.0.1 64 bit]
  - Minecraft Version: [e.g. 1.20.1]
- - Fabric Version: [e.g. 0.14.21] (If you're using a development environment please state that you are)
+ - Fabric/Quilt Version: [e.g. 0.14.21] (If you're using a development environment please state that you are)
- - Fabric API Version: [e.g. 0.83.0]
+ - Fabric API/QFAPI+QSL Version: [e.g. 0.83.0]
  - Mod Version: [e.g. 1.0]

 **Additional context**